bjornmeansbear/teaching.ookb.co/projects/animated-word/animated-word.md

 ---
+date: 2013-10-10
 layout: project
-title: "Animated Word"
 projectorder: 3
-date: 2013-10-10
 tags:
-  - "gd3"
+  - gd3
+title: "Animated Word"
 ---

 This project is about using time and motion as emotive and descriptive forces.
 How does one make the design, layout, and animation of a thing define it?